Information for Authors

 To encourage transparency and reproducible research (Laine C, Goodman SN,

 moving toward research the public can really trust.
 Ann Intern Med, Mar

 2007; 146: 450-453.)
 Annals publishes a statement with every original

-research article and systematic review/meta-analysis indicating the authors
+research article, systematic review/meta-analysis, and brief research report indicating the authors

 willingness to share the following items with the public:

 - Statistical code used to generate results

 - Dataset from which the results were derived

 For articles reporting clinical trials submitted after April 19, 2016, the

 Reproducible Research Statement for the study protocol will include